nhsconnect/gpconnect-messaging/pages/design/design_principles.md

 As these messages usually convey information about a clinical event which has taken place in delivering patient healthcare, it is necessary that this message is delivered reliably.

-Reliable delivery of a message can be considered from the perspective of the sender and the receiver.
+Reliable delivery of a message can be considered from the perspective of the sender and the receiver:

-- A message sender is likely to need confirmation that the message has been successfully delivered and acted upon.
-In addition, the sender will often need to know if the receiver encountered an issue when processing the message in order to take action.
+- a message sender is likely to need confirmation that the message has been successfully delivered and acted upon.
+In addition, the sender will often need to know if the receiver encountered an issue when processing the message in order to take action
-- A message receiver is likely to require a capability that the sender can be notified if a technical or business process issue occurs in processing of the message
+- a message receiver is likely to require a capability that the sender can be notified if a technical or business process issue occurs in processing of the message

 The [ITK3 Message Distribution Standard](https://nhsconnect.github.io/ITK3-FHIR-Messaging-Distribution/) provides a standard means of delivering these message reliability requirements.
 As the ITK3 standard is built using a lightweight FHIR STU3 profile of the FHIR Message framework to deliver these requirements, it was the natural choice as design component to provide message reliability.

 ITK3 also makes available a number of message metadata elements which enable better integration with practice workflow systems.

-### Re-usability: Payload re-use ###
+### Re-usability: payload re-use ###

 In designing a payload to meet a particular use case, care has been taken to design the payload in such a way that it may be re-used to fulfil other identified uses cases through configuration change only.